Albertobergasp/Twitch-flood-bot/README.md

 (YOU MUST HAVE PYTHON 2.7)
 to use the script:
 - open the terminal (cmd)
-- drag the script on the terminal and then put the parameters
+- drag the script on the terminal and then put the parameters.
 example:
 C:/bla/bla/bla/twfloodchannel.py (channel) (delay) (message)